ManuelGil/extension-starter-kit/README.md

   - `security.helper.ts` - Helper functions to create a new security provider
   - `text.helper.ts` - Helper functions to create a new text provider
 - Basic commands to get started with the extension
-  - `extension.ts` - Main file for the extension
+  - `extension.ts` - Main file to run the extension
-  - `commands` - Commands for the extension
-    - `example.controller.ts` - Example controller for the extension
+  - `example.controller.ts` - Example controller with basic commands
+- Basic views to get started with the extension
-  - `providers` - Providers for the extension
+  - `providers` - Providers for the extension views
-    - `feedback.provider.ts` - Feedback provider for the extension
+    - `feedback.provider.ts` - Provides feedback to the user
+    - `listFiles.provider.ts` - Provides a list of files from the workspace
+- Basic `OpenAI` integration to get started with the extension
+  - `openai` - OpenAI integration and chat provider
+    - `openai.service.ts` - OpenAI service to interact with the API
+    - `chat.provider.ts` - Provides chat functionality to the user

 ## Prerequisites